 The Journal publishes primarily Data Papers.
 These are papers which describe a dataset that is available in an approved data centre, giving details of its collection, processing, file formats etc., but do not go into detail of any scientific analysis of the dataset or draw conclusions from that data.
-The papers should allow the reader to understand when, why and how the data was collected, and what the data is.
+The papers should allow the reader to understand when, why and how the data were collected, and what the data are.

 The Journal will also accept papers on data services, and papers which support and inform data publishing best practices.

 Does my paper need to be about a dataset?